currentpattern/Year-Zero-Engine-Universal/Gear.md

 **Smallarm**: -1 (instead of -2) when shooting targets at Arms Length.
 May be fired with 1 hand without penalty **Terrifying**: The use of this weapon immediately imposes a Stress test when it is first fired into your Zone or an adjacent Zone, regardless of success.

+New rule: get rid of "1H-3".
+Instead, firing one-handed incurs a -3 penalty unless the weapon has a 1H or 2H feature.

 **PISTOLS**

 | **Weapon**       | **Price** | **Gear Bonus** | **Damage** | **Ammo Type** | **Reliability** | **ROF** | **Max Range** | **Mag Cap** | **Features** | **Weight** | Supply |